-Independent

-Mr. Sylvain Dumoulin gained experience in public companies at Grilli Property Group Inc., holding various positions from 1989 to 2002, of which the last four years as Vice President Finance and a member of the Board of Directors During this period, he was actively involved in the issuance of shares on the stock market in 1992 and in the financial restructuring of the company implemented in 1996, which lasted several years.
+Director since 2010 Independent Sylvain Dumoulin gained experience in public companies at Grilli Property Group Inc., holding various positions from 1989 to 2002, of which the last four years as Vice President Finance and a member of the Board of Directors.
+During this period, he was actively involved in the issuance of shares on the stock market in 1992 and in the financial restructuring of the company implemented in 1996, which lasted several years.
 Building on this expertise, he is now a consultant for companies in the real estate and construction fields.

 Mr. Dumoulin began his career at Raymond, Chabot, Martin, Paré (now Raymond Chabot Grant Thornton) as an auditor from 1986 to 1989, after obtaining a Bachelor of Business Administration from HEC Montréal.
-He is also a Chartered Professional Accountant.
+He is also a Chartered Professional Accountant (CPA) of the Order of Chartered Professional Accountants of Québec

-2022 meeting attendance 100% Committee membership Chair of the Audit Committee and member of the Corporate Governance and Human Capital Committee Other public company boards in the past five years None Securities held 110,000 common shares 50,815 stock options Total equity ownership: \$1,904,798
+2023 meeting attendance (1) 10/10 (100%) Committee membership Chair of the Audit Committee Other public company boards in the past five years None Securities held 110,000 common shares 63,835 stock options Total equity ownership: \$2,093,399